Top

 Noxious weed eradication

 IPF continued its efforts to keep invasive weeds at bay by hand pulling throughout the summer oxeye daisies, plumeless thistle, and yellow toadflax, a species that has taken over hundreds of acres in the Maroon Bells-Snowmass Wilderness.
-IPF’s director, Karin Teague, previously served on the Pitkin County Weed Advisory Board, and writes a weekly column in the summer for the Aspen Daily News on wildflowers.
-IPF is dedicated to protecting the Pass’s native species from invasives, which can crowd out natives and disrupt ecological systems evolved over millennia.
+IPF’s director, Karin Teague, previously served on the Pitkin County Weed Advisory Board, and writes a weekly column in the summer for the Aspen Daily News/Aspen Times on wildflowers.
+IPF is dedicated to protecting the Pass’s extraordinary native fauna from invasive species, which can crowd out natives and disrupt ecological systems evolved over millennia.

 Summer field ecologist Emily Maynard beating back the oxeyes at the Lost Man trailhead and campground